 - Hand hygiene is the single most effective measure to prevent the spread of infection.
 Please wash your hands using either soap and water or alcohol-based hand rub after visiting the toilet and prior to eating.
-Please encourage your visitors to do the same. - Do not he sitate to ask our staff if they have cleaned their hands before and after being in contact with you. - Ask any visitors who may be unwell with colds or stomach upsets to refrain from visiting. - Please do not hesitate to bring any housekeeping issues to the attention of our staff. - It is unlikely that you will develop an infection after surgery, however, if you are concerned about your wound for any reason please notify a member of our staff. - If you are prescribed antibiotics, please remember to take the full course, even if you are feeling well. - If you require further information about antibiotics or medication, please notify our staff.
+Please encourage your visitors to do the same. - Do not hesitate to ask our team if they have cleaned their hands before and after being in contact with you. - Ask any visitors who may be unwell with colds or stomach upsets to refrain from visiting. - Please do not hesitate to bring any housekeeping issues to the attention of our team. - It is unlikely that you will develop an infection after surgery, however, if you are concerned about your wound for any reason please notify a member of our team. - If you are prescribed antibiotics, please remember to take the full course, even if you are feeling well. - If you require further information about antibiotics or medication, please notify our employees.

-Changes to Your Condition
+Changes to your condition

 At any time you, or your family, can reach out for help with your care.
-Our staff are trained in noticing changes in your health but you can help us by letting staff know:
+Our team are trained in noticing changes in your health but you can help us by letting us know: